GreenIron/FAA-NLP-Project/README.md

 I wanted to analyse the documentary inflation over the years, but I stopped since it would be wrongly interpreted.

-* *Token distribution for all DRS*: As expected the distribuytion is multimodal with a heavy tail.
+* *Word distribution for all DRS*: As expected the distribuytion is multimodal with a heavy tail.
 It's interresting to note that the average size is rather small and could be entirely fed to a local LLM (~1k).
 This limitation does not apply to GAFAM provided LLM (100k to 1M tokens).

 ![plot](./images/27_token_distr_all_DRS.png)

-* *Token distribution for ADFINAL*: this one present a very odd distribution with its two bell-shaped multimodal.
+* *Word distribution for ADFINAL*: this one present a very odd distribution with its two bell-shaped multimodal.
 It woulbe be interresting to understand if those two modes correspond to two different patterns.

 ![plot](./images/27_token_distr_adfinal.png)

-* *Token distribution for AC:* I was more surprised to see that the AC follows a classic exponential decrease, because I'm used to very very long ACs (AC27 and AC20).
+* *Word distribution for AC*: I was more surprised to see that the AC follows a classic exponential decrease, because I'm used to very very long ACs (AC27 and AC20).

 ![plot](./images/27_token_distr_ac.png)

-* *Token distribution for MMEL:* I was expecting a distribution concentrated around a single mode, but the MMEL distribution is more complex.
+* *Word distribution for MMEL*: I was expecting a distribution concentrated around a single mode, but the MMEL distribution is more complex.

 ![plot](./images/27_token_distr_mmel.png)

-* *Token distribution for ORDERS:* Same comment as AC.
+* *Word distribution for ORDERS*: Same comment as AC.

 ![plot](./images/27_token_distr_orders.png)